DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 therapeutic prescriptive

-certification at the
+certification at the highest

-highest level authorized
+level authorized in the

-applicant is currently
+is currently licensed.

 (vii) Hold